Tawaif: History

-Some of the popular tawaifs were Begum Samru (who rose to rule the principality of Sardhana in western Uttar Pradesh), Moran Sarkar (who became the wife of Maharaja Ranjit Singh), Wazeeran (patronised by Lucknow's last nawab Wajid Ali Shah), Begum Hazrat Mahal (Wajid Ali's first wife who played an important role in the Indian Rebellion), Gauhar Jaan (a notable classical singer who sang for India's first-ever record), and Zohrabai Agrewali.
-A number of television and film actresses from Pakistan were tawaifs, including Niggo, Nadira (Pakistani actress), and Naina.
+Some of the most prominent tawaifs in history were Anarkali, Mah Laqa Bai, Bhagmati, Lal Kunwar, Qudsia Begum, Zainabadi Mahal, Mubarak Begum and Begum Samru (who rose to rule the principality of Sardhana in western Uttar Pradesh), Moran Sarkar (who became the wife of Maharaja Ranjit Singh), Wazeeran (patronised by Lucknow's last nawab Wajid Ali Shah), Begum Hazrat Mahal (Wajid Ali's first wife who played an important role in the Indian Rebellion), Gauhar Jaan (a notable classical singer who sang for India's first-ever record), and Zohrabai Agrewali.

+A number of television and film actresses from Pakistan were tawaifs, including Niggo, Nadira, and Naina.
+A number of singers from Pakistan also were tawaifs, including Zeenat Begum and Tamancha Jan.

+British colonial period

+The annexation of Oudh by the East India Company in 1856 sounded the first death knell for this medieval-era institution.
+It was soon looked down upon with disfavour by the colonial government, and the tawaifs were eventually forced to go into prostitution due to a lack of employment opportunities.
+Social reformers in India opposed them as social decadence.
+But some tawaif and institutions still survived until India's independence in 1947.
+Some of the famous tawaifs include: